An Introduction to Marine Recreational Information Program Data

 Data Collection Schedule

 Different recreational fishing surveys are administered in different regions at different times.
-In the Northeast, for example, the agency’s Access Point Angler Intercept Survey (APAIS) is not administered during known periods of low fishing activity.
+In the Northeast, for example, the agency’s Access Point Angler Intercept Survey (APAIS) is not currently administered during known periods of low fishing activity.
 The table below indicates which of the Marine Recreational Information Program’s surveys are conducted during which two-month sampling periods, or waves.

 Note: The APAIS and For-Hire Survey (FHS) do not sample headboats south of Virginia, as these vessels are covered by the Southeast Fisheries Science Center’s Southeast Region Headboat Survey.
-The APAIS and FHS are not administered in Hawaii, but Hawaii does implement an angler intercept survey alongside the FES.
-Data collection efforts are suspended in Puerto Rico as the territory rebuilds following Hurricane Maria (September 2017).
+Data collection efforts were suspended in Puerto Rico in September 2017, following Hurricane Maria.

-Sampling Period |
+Sampling Period | Survey Coverage |

-The Access Point Angler Intercept Survey (APAIS) and For-Hire Survey (FHS) are administered in North Carolina, Florida, Alabama, and Mississippi.
-The Fishing Effort Survey (FES) is administered in these states and in Hawaii. |
+Wave 1 (Jan.-Feb.) | The Access Point Angler Intercept Survey (APAIS) and For-Hire Survey (FHS) are administered in North Carolina, Florida, Alabama, and Mississippi.
+APAIS is administered in Hawaii.
+The Fishing Effort Survey (FES) is administered in all the aforementioned states. |

-The APAIS and FHS are administered in coastal states from New Hampshire through Mississippi.
-The FES is administered in these states and in Hawaii.
-During this wave, New Hampshire samples headboats independently of MRIP; the state should be contacted directly for those data. |
+Wave 2 (March-April) | The APAIS and FHS are administered in coastal states from Massachusetts through Mississippi.
+APAIS is administered in Hawaii.
+The FES is administered in these states and in Hawaii. |

-The APAIS and FHS are administered in coastal states from Maine through Mississippi.
+Wave 3 (May-June), Wave 4 (July-August), and Wave 5 (Sept.-Oct.) | The APAIS and FHS are administered in coastal states from Maine through Mississippi.
+APAIS is administered in Hawaii.
 The FES is administered in these states and in Hawaii.
-From June through October, the Large Pelagics Survey (LPS) is administered in coastal states from Maine through Virginia. |
+From June through October, the Large Pelagics Survey (LPS) is administered in most coastal states from Maine through Virginia.
+LPS sampling in Connecticut, Rhode Island, New Hampshire, and Maine begins in July. |

-The APAIS and FHS are administered in coastal states from Massachusetts through Mississippi.
+Wave 6 (Nov.-Dec.) | The APAIS and FHS are administered in coastal states from Massachusetts through Mississippi.
+APAIS is administered in Hawaii.
 The FES is administered in these states and in Hawaii. |

 Estimation and Publication Schedule